Worthless stock deduction may trigger section 382 limitations

 Section 382 establishes an annual limitation upon the utilization of pre-change losses.
 In general, the limitation is computed by multiplying the value of the corporation on the date of the ownership change by the applicable federal long-term tax-exempt rate in effect.
 The section 382 limitation is imposed on pre-ownership change NOLs and built-in losses (BILs), which may include current deductions for items such as depreciation, amortization and depletion.3

-In addition to the general annual limitation defined within section 382(b)(1), the annual limitation may be increased if the loss corporation is a net unrealized built-in gain (NUBIG) corporation.4 However, if the loss corporation is a net unrecognized built-in loss (NUBIL) corporation, certain post-change losses and deduction may become subject to the annual limitation.5 If a loss corporation's NUBIG or NUBIL does not exceed a threshold amount (the lesser of $10 million or 15 percent of the fair market value of its assets immediately before the ownership change), the loss corporation's NUBIG or NUBIL is zero.6
+In addition to the general annual limitation defined within section 382(b)(1), the annual limitation may be increased if the loss corporation is a net unrealized built-in gain (NUBIG) corporation.4 If the loss corporation is a net unrecognized built-in loss (NUBIL) corporation, certain post-change losses and deduction may become subject to the annual limitation.5 If a loss corporation's NUBIG or NUBIL does not exceed a threshold amount (the lesser of $10 million or 15 % of the fair market value of its assets immediately before the ownership change), the loss corporation's NUBIG or NUBIL is zero.6

-Trap for the unwary: worthless stock deductions
+Trap for the unwary: Worthless stock deductions

 Example illustrating the application of the section 382 limitation to depreciation and amortization